MattYeend/admin-panel/README.md

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/your-feature-name`.
 3. Make your changes and commit: `git commit -m 'Add your message here'`.
+4. Run `php artisan insights` and make any relevant changes that it might suggest
-4. Ensure there's relevant tests and that they work and pass.
+5. Ensure there's relevant tests and that they work and pass.
-5. If anything requires vue.js changes, run: `npm i && npm run build`
+6. If anything requires vue.js changes, run: `npm i && npm run build`
-6. Push to your fork: `git push origin feature/your-feature-name`.
+7. Push to your fork: `git push origin feature/your-feature-name`.
-7. Create a Pull Request.
+8. Create a Pull Request.

 Please follow the code style and commit message conventions.